bsaid/ElevatorSimulator/README.md

 - `e.closeDoors(id, floor)` - Oposite function to `e.openDoors(id, floor)`.

 - `e.getDoorsPosition(id, floor)` - Returns position of the doors for given elevator at given floor.
 Zero means closed doors, one means fully opened doors.

+- `e.doorSensor(id)` - Return `True` if a passenger is in the doors of an elevator, use this to avoid closing elevator doors when a passenger is entering/leaving an elevator.

 - `e.getTime()` - Returns integer that says how many times the function `elevatorSimulationStep(e)` (defined by user) was called.